mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## New software stack

   Currently a very basic set of compilers is available.
 Scott is activly building and testing the next level of tools.
-All software is available through modules .e.
+All software is available through modules e.g.

-      module load gcc
+      module load gcc cuda openmpi/4.1.4-pmi-cuda-ucx cmake

+  will activate a consistent set of recent C, C++, Fortran and nvcc compilers and their MPI parallel wrappers, along with the cmake tool for software building.